Gold is revered cross-culturally because it seems to build a bridge between this world and some other.

 The Golden Gate and The City of Gold on its shores, when framed in the quality of gold become something entirely different than simply just a gap in the landscape.
 It becomes the Bay Area’s final point of the manifest realm and the opening through which the qualities of accommodation, flow, endurance, and luminosity are allowed to pass.
 In other words, the City of Gold and the Golden Gate symbolize the Bay Area’s door between the Divine Ground and the phenomenal world.
 Simply by looking at them, a gap is inserted in our own minds; an empty space that allows the possibility of experiencing the world free from the confines of habitual thought patterns.

-This week I will be camping one mile from the eastern border of King’s Canyon, in the headwaters of Kings Canyon and, by extension, the beginning of the great watershed that feed San Francisco and The Golden Gate their energetic power.
-For seven days and six nights I will be looking at the majestic peaks pictured in this post, Padmasambhava Peak on the right and Vajrayogini, a feminine anti-mountain, the V-shaped ridge gathering the heavens on the left.
-From this astounding unification of masculine and feminine energies captured in the landscape, I will ask, as I always do, for the well being of my wife and daughter, my friends and family, and that all beings enjoy happiness and the roots of happiness.
+Almost every summer for the past eleven years, I’ve set up a tent one mile from the eastern border of King’s Canyon, in the headwaters of Kings Canyon and, by extension, the uppermost reaches of the great watershed that feeds San Francisco and The Golden Gate their energetic power.
+For anywhere from 4 days to over a week, I look out at the majestic peaks pictured in this post, Padmasambhava Peak on the right and Vajrayogini, a feminine anti-mountain, the V-shaped ridge gathering the heavens on the left.
+From this astounding unification of masculine and feminine energies captured in the landscape, I do what I always do: pray for the well being of my wife and daughter, my friends and family, and that all beings enjoy happiness and the roots of happiness.

 And from this astounding place, I make the aspiration that all of you whom I know and all of you whom I’m yet to know embrace your own innate creative capacities and bring your creative gifts into the world.
 Om ah hum!